Decarbonisation pathways for local authorities, citizen and businesses

 Our Research Areas

-LOCALISED will establish a reliable framework of the current status of the energy sector at NUTS-3 level to plan feasible future scenarios and to monitor the changes from real data.
+LOCALISED established a reliable framework of the current status of the energy sector at NUTS-3 level to plan feasible future scenarios and to monitor the changes from real data.

-Alongside the downscaled outputs of the EUCalc model, LOCALISED will integrate data on climate stress from pre-calculated sources (e.g., linking to Copernicus Climate Change Service (C3S) and other climate services) in order to contextualise climate impacts when it comes to the challenge of adaptation.
-Feasible adaptation measures and strategies will be identified for any given region and a measure of transferability will be designed.
-The transferability measure will inform on how feasible the application of the same option is across cities and regions that are structurally similar and exposed to comparable climate.
+Alongside the downscaled outputs of the EUCalc model, LOCALISED integrated data on climate stress from pre-calculated sources (e.g., linking to Copernicus Climate Change Service (C3S) and other climate services) in order to contextualise climate impacts when it comes to the challenge of adaptation.
+Feasible adaptation measures and strategies were identified for any given region and a measure of transferability were designed.
+The transferability measure informs on how feasible the application of the same option is across cities and regions that are structurally similar and exposed to comparable climate.

-Therefore, LOCALISED makes it possible to pinpoint what are feasible combinations of adaptation and mitigation measures for each region.
-Finally, the project understands that the generation of such regional data from energy and climate models is in itself a valuable output.
-Hence, the database containing this information will be made available to planners, policy makers, and researchers.
+Therefore, LOCALISED made it possible to pinpoint what were feasible combinations of adaptation and mitigation measures for each region.
+Finally, the project undersood that the generation of such regional data from energy and climate models is in itself a valuable output.
+Hence, the database containing this information is made available to planners, policy makers, and researchers.

 Different research areas